 Bonus ‘Catch All’ Ad Group

-Ok so now you’re targeting one ad group for each collection/category pages on the site.
+Ok, so now you’re targeting one ad group for each collection/category page on the site.
 But what if I told you there was another layer for those additional pages not included in your standard category pages.
 The catch all ad group is potentially the icing on your DSA cake.

 When you get to the “Add Dynamic Ad Target” stage, you should do the following:

 - Pick “All Webpages”

 - This next step is crucial: Add each collection/category page url previously added for the other Ad Groups.
 E.g. /collections/womens-flats as a Negative Dynamic Ad Target